Welcome To The Divide

 believe I’d merely mentioned the fact that I’d been born during the early days

-(GORED) to enact a series of emergency mandates.
+enact a series of emergency mandates.
 One of them had required all newborn

 babies to be isolated in incubation chambers until it could be ensured that

-less than the first full year of my existence.
+first full year of my existence.

 This

-directly from that cryo-cold crypt into an isolated incubator, like a corpse transplanted
+directly from that cryo-cold crypt into an isolated incubator, like a corpse

-struggle within some shell or cell just to exist.
+to struggle within some shell or cell just to exist.
 Although, my own incubator

 was not such a restrictive place when compared to those protective tombs so